-The Proposed Resolution 5, if passed, will enable Datuk Ng Kam Chiu to continue in office as Independent Non-Executive Director of the Company.
-Pursuant to Practice 4.2 of the Malaysian Code on Corporate Governance, the Company would be seeking the shareholders' approval through a two-tier voting process.
+The Proposed Resolution 6, if passed, will enable Datuk Ng Kam Chiu to continue in office as Independent Non-Executive Director of the Company until 31 May 2023 pursuant to Listing Requirements of Bursa Securities for the ACE Market.
+Pursuant to Practice 5.3 of the Malaysian Code on Corporate Governance, the Company would be seeking the shareholders' approval through a two-tier voting process.

-4. Resolution 6 - Authority to Issue and Allot Shares Pursuant to Section 75 and 76 of the Companies Act 2016
+4. Resolution 7 - Authority to Issue and Allot Shares Pursuant to Section 75 and 76 of the Companies Act 2016

-Pursuant to Section 75 and Section 76 of the Companies Act 2016, the Proposed Resolution 6, if passed, will give the Directors of the Company from the date of the above meeting, authority to issue and allot ordinary shares from the unissued capital of the Company for such purposes as the Directors consider would be in the best interest of the Company provided that the aggregate of number of shares issued pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company for the time being.
+Pursuant to Section 75 and Section 76 of the Act, the Proposed Resolution 7, if passed, will give the Directors of the Company from the date of the above meeting, authority to issue and allot ordinary shares from the unissued capital of the Company for such purposes as the Directors consider would be in the best interest of the Company provided that the aggregate of number of shares issued pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company for the time being.
 The authority will, unless revoked or varied by the Company in General Meeting, expire at the next AGM.